sethyvenatem/blockchain_story/README.md

     - The title of the story is fixed at the beginning and must be repeated correctly in each block.
     - The amount of characters in the chapter title, author name and chapter text can be limited.
     - The total amount of chapters in the story can be limited.

 These narrative rules can be different for every new story.
 Except for the story title, they are optional.
 To skip any of them, the user can just omit the corresponding field in the genesis block.
 These rules are imposed by first validating the genesis block and then checking each new block against it.

 - The 'blockchain' rules are:
     - Every block keeps track of its mining date.
     - There is an imposed delay between the mining of two consecutive blocks.
     - Each block contains a difficulty parameter (diff, integer between 0 and 256) that is determined by the block's mining time and is applied to the next block.
 The difficulty is defined by requiring that the block hashes be smaller than (the hexadecimal representation of) 2<sup>256-diff</sup>-1.
 This means that, on average, about 2<sup>diff</sup> guesses will be necessary to validate a block.
-    - The difficulty is adjusted (in steps of plus or minus 1) unless the intended mining time is reached.
+    - The difficulty is adjusted (in steps of plus or minus 1) unless the intended mining time is matched.

 These rules are imposed with the use of different systems: